Free Will in Ancient Thought

 "[T]he Stoic sage does not gain his equanimity by shedding human concerns, but by coming to realise what these concerns are meant to be, and hence what they ought to be, namely the means by which nature maintains its natural, rational order.
 And we have to realize that in this order our concerns play a very, very subordinate role, and are easily overridden by more important considerations, though we may find it difficult to accept this.
 But it does not follow from the fact that they play a very subordinate role, that they play no role whatsoever.
 Nature is provident down to the smallest detail.
 Hence it must be a caricature of the wise man to think that he has become insensitive to human concerns and only thus manages to achieve his equanimity.
 Things do move him, but not in such a way as to disturb his balanced judgment and make him attribute an importance to them which they do not have" (Michael Frede, "The Stoic Affections of the Soul," 110.
 The Norms of Nature: Studies in Hellenistic Ethics, edited by M. Schofield and G. Striker (University of Cambridge Press, 1986), 93-110). that is to say, pathological affections, produced by the mind.
 The Stoic wise man does not experience any such passion.
 He is apathes.
 But this does not at all mean that he does not have any emotion.
 He knows concern, the counterpart of fear; he knows reasonable willing, the counterpart of appetite; and he knows joy, the elated satisfaction at the attainment of a real good, as opposed to gleefulness at the attainment of an imagined good.
 So much, then, about impulsive impressions and the way they heavily depend on one's own mind and reason.

-The Stoics think that fear and the other emotions Plato and Aristotle explained in terms of a nonrational parts of the soul in fact result from your false beliefs about what is good.
+About fear and the other emotions that Plato and Aristotle explained in terms of a nonrational parts of the soul, the Stoics understand to be a matter of false beliefs about what is good.

 The Stoic sage does not suffer from these emotions.
 He is ἀπαθής.